BAFurtado/MLsimulatesABMtowardsPolicy_outdated/README.md

 You may change the parameters for the targets at main.py Or you may change the parameters of the ML in machines.py Or the size of the sample at generating_random_conf.py

+### To remember
+    Windows 64-bit packages of scikit-learn can be accelerated using scikit-learn-intelex.
+    More details are available here: https://intel.github.io/scikit-learn-intelex

+    For example:

+        $ conda install scikit-learn-intelex
+        $ python -m sklearnex my_application.py